Alaska Department of Fish and Game

 - Additional education measures implemented by ADF&G include the distribution of the Hunt Legal — Hunt Smart pamphlet (PDF 926 kB), on-line hunter orientation for Unit 23 hunters, and widespread posting of a poster describing proper caribou meat salvage (PDF 289 kB).
 The department is also offering more hunter education courses that address responsible hunting, firearm safety, and meat care.

-Expand statutory authority of Big Game Commercial Services Board to address transporter activity — The Working Group recommended that the Alaska State Legislature expand the Big Game Commercial Services Board's (BGCSB) authorities to regulate transporter numbers and use areas (as it has for big game guide services).
-The Working Group also recommended changing the definition of “transportation services” to require air taxi operators that transport clients for big game hunting in the field to comply with regulations that address transporters.
+Expand statutory authority of Big Game Commercial Services Board to address transporter activity — The Working Group recommended that the Alaska State Legislature expand the Big Game Commercial Services Board's (BGCSB) authorities to regulate transporter numbers and use areas (as it does for big game guide services).
+The Working Group also recommended changing the definition of "transportation services" to require air taxi operators that transport clients for big game hunting in the field to comply with regulations that address transporters.
+No action has been taken by the Legislature on this recommendation.
+However, in 2010–2013 the Alaska Department of Commerce, Community and Economic Development (DCCED) funded an investigator to focus on transporter services in Unit 23 during each fall hunting season.
+Download State investigators' reports:

 - Improve coordination among federal and state management agencies — The Working Group recommended that federal and state agencies with responsibility for management of wildlife, land and commercial hunting services coordinate their planning and management to the maximum extent possible.
 Steps these agencies are taking to improve coordination include: